 GLOBAL MARKETS-Euro under water as ECB opens liquidity spout

-* Wall St turns cautious ahead of payrolls test
+* European stocks, Wall St turn cautious ahead of payrolls test

 By Wayne Cole

-SYDNEY, Sept 5 (Reuters) - The euro was deep under water on Friday having suffered its steepest daily fall in three years after the European Central Bank stunned markets by cutting interest rates and embarking on a trillion-euro asset-buying binge.
+SYDNEY, Sept 5 (Reuters) - The euro was deep under water on Friday, having suffered its steepest fall in three years after the European Central Bank stunned markets by cutting interest rates and embarking on a trillion-euro asset-buying binge.

-In Asia, Tokyo's Topix stalled just short of its January peak.
+In Asia, Japan's Topix stalled just short of its January peak.
 Chart resistance is tough as a break there would take it to levels last seen in July 2008.

 It hit a one-month low on the yen at 135.97, while the dollar briefly spiked to a six-year peak of 105.71 yen before steadying at 105.35.